Building a niche accounting business

 Invest time and resources in building your speciality

-Going from a generalized to a specialised firm won't happen overnight.
+Going from a generalized to a specialized firm won't happen overnight.
 You'll need a plan.
 You'll also need time and commitment.
 The transition is likely to involve:

 - promoting your niche business to clients and prospects